AldiandyaIrsyad/kompetegram-open-project-rest-api/readme.md

 For performance I use restana as my framework and pure mongodb.
 # How to run
-Before running the code make sure you set up `.env` file, it shoud look something like this
+Before running the code make sure you set up `.env` file, it should look something like this:

 ```
 DB_USER=your_username